 This guide includes activities in the whole of the peninsula.
 Keep that in mind when you are planning any tours or day trips if you’re based Riviera Maya or Costa Maya.
 To give you some context, Merida, the capital city of Yucatan State in the north of the peninsula is a 4 hr 20 minute drive from Cancun.

 Here’s my more detailed guide to Yucatan State.

 Where is Riviera Maya

-Both Riviera Maya and Costa Maya are the name of tourist areas on the east, Caribbean coast of the Yucatan Peninsula.
+Both Riviera Maya and Costa Maya are the name of tourist areas on the east, Caribbean coast of the peninsula.
 Both are located within the Mexican state of Quintana Roo.
 Because they are effectively tourism names, there are no distinct boundaries, like there are with state lines.
 And, quite often, where is Riviera Maya can come down to clever marketing by travel agents, local hotels and towns.
 For example, when I first visited the area, it used to be known as the Cancun-Tulum Corridor and you might hear many locals still refer to it this way.
 (Some pretty good re-branding, don’t you think?).

 Above, I’ve created a map of Riviera Maya and Costa Maya so you can see where they are.

 Today, Riviera Maya typically means the tourist area that starts south of Cancun and continues south to Tulum.
 The area used to start in Playa Del Carmen (around 52 miles / 68 km south of Cancun).
 More recently, Puerto Morelos to the north has been included as part of Riviera Maya and the town of Felipe Carrillo Puerto, which is quite far south of Tulum is also sometimes included as part of Riviera Maya (even though it more naturally sits within Costa Maya).
 As you can see, there are pretty blurred lines between where Riviera Maya ends and and Costa Maya starts.